Applying

 Band 2

 The remaining seats split between Band 2 and Band 3, each roughly 15%.
 Band 2 is the fuller review, and the one for students whose numbers alone wouldn't clear the Band 1 bar.
-A committee reads the Lowell application: leadership and activities, extenuating circumstances, and any hardship a student has worked through, alongside an essay written at the student's own school.
+There's still a floor: a 3.0 GPA in the four core subjects and a 60th-percentile average on the Star.
+A committee reads what the student wrote, in two pieces.
+The December application asks for written answers on leadership and activities, extenuating circumstances, and any hardship the student has worked through; then in January comes a proctored essay, written at the student's own school.
 This is where a student who doesn't test like a machine, but has shown real resilience or drive, can make their case.

 Band 3

 Band 3 looks more like Band 1 than Band 2.
-It uses the same grades and Star scores, with one difference: it's set aside for students from schools that have historically sent few students to Lowell, to widen the range of neighborhoods represented.
-There's no essay and no committee.
-It's the academic record, plus where a student is coming from.
-The exact rules here are some of what Lowell adjusts most, so read the current year's criteria rather than last year's.
+It uses the same grades and Star scores, and it's set aside for students from schools that have historically sent few students to Lowell, to widen the range of schools represented.
+No committee, and the writing goes unread.
+A student clears an academic floor, and their principal puts the nomination forward.
+The list of Band 3 schools is redrawn each year.

 If Lowell is on your list, count it as a fuller commitment than checking a box on the public application.
 The work is real, and so is the payoff for the students it fits.